 The following factors will give more information about who students are beyond their academic status.
-It is noted that many of these are challenging to collect and personal in nature, so self-disclosure and clear privacy regulations and safeguards are critical.
+It is noted that many of these are challenging to collect and personal in nature so self-disclosure and clear privacy regulations and safeguards are critical.

-- Family status
+- ▶ Family status

 - Parental or caregiver status

 - Sexual orientation

 - Gender identity or expression

 - Veteran status

-- Immigration status
+- ▶ Immigration status

 - Displaced workers

-- Job function
+- ▶ Job function

 - Current or former ZIP code, to approximate neighborhood

 - Expected family contribution

-- Pell eligibility status and level
+- ▶ Pell eligibility status and level

-- Justice-involved individuals
+- Formerly or currently incarcerated individuals

-- Personal or collective trauma
+- Historical personal or collective trauma

-- Health conditions
+- ▶ Health conditions

 - Mental health

 - English literacy

-- Food insecurity
+- ▶ Food insecurity

 - Housing insecurity

-- Computer technology literacy and skills
+- ▶ Computer technology literacy and skills

 - Years of work experience

-- Dual enrollment status
+- ▶ Dual enrollment status

-- Transfer status
+- ▶ Transfer status